manojprabhakar90/translator/README.md

 **TRANSLATOR**

-This Project was created to implement CI workflows as part of the repository.
+This Project was created to implement CI workflows as part of the repository

 **IDEA:**